 8. Storing and Reheating Cheesy Hashbrowns

-To store leftover cheesy hashbrowns, allow them to cool completely before transferring them to an airtight container.
-They can be stored in the refrigerator for up to three days or frozen for up to a month.
+To store leftovers, let them cool totally before putting in an airtight container.
+Keep in the fridge for up to three days or freeze for up to a month.

-When reheating, the goal is to restore the crispiness.
-Preheat your oven to 375°F (190°C), spread the hashbrowns on a baking sheet, and heat for about 10–15 minutes, or until warmed through and crispy.
-Alternatively, you can reheat them in a skillet over medium heat, turning occasionally, to regain their crunchy texture.
+To reheat, you want to get back that crunchy edge.
+Preheat oven to 375°F (190°C), spread hashbrowns on a baking sheet, and heat 10–15 minutes until hot and crispy.
+Or reheat in a skillet over medium heat, turning now and then.

 FAQ Section